What are the meanings of the colors and symbols on the United Kingdom flag?

 The red cross on the white background is the symbol of St George, the patron saint of England.

 The Union Flag, the flag of the United Kingdom of England, Scotland and Northern Ireland, is a mixture of the flags of England, Scotland and Ireland.
-The blue is from the white x-shaped cross of St Andrew on a blue background of Scotland.

 England's flag (not the British flag) is a red cross on a white background.
 This flag is the emblem or cross of St. George, the patron saint of England.